Highly rated local moving companies for Newark to Boston moves

 - State licensing: Moving companies in Massachusetts are required to obtain a license from the Massachusetts Department of Public Utilities – Transportation Oversight Division to provide local and intrastate moving services in Massachusetts movers must carry adequate cargo insurance and publicly file their tariffs required to list the services they provide and the cost for each.
 Ensure the company you choose is licensed to handle your move.

-- State regulator: You can verify a Massachusetts moving company's license by visiting the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Massachusetts, visit the state’s public utilities commission.

 - Moving checklist: Let our moving checklist guide you through the process and help ensure nothing slips through the cracks.